Monopoly (game): Speed Die

-First included in Winning Moves' Monopoly: The Mega Edition variant, this third, six-sided die is rolled with the other two, and accelerates game-play when in use.
+First included in Winning Moves' Monopoly: The Mega Edition, this third, six-sided die is rolled with the other two, and accelerates gameplay when in use.
 In 2007, Parker Brothers began releasing its standard version (also called the Speed Die Edition) of Monopoly with the same die (originally in blue, later in red).
 Its faces are: 1, 2, 3, two "Mr. Monopoly" sides, and a bus.
 The numbers behave as normal, adding to the other two dice, unless a "triple" is rolled, in which case the player can move to any space on the board.
 If "Mr. Monopoly" is rolled while there are unowned properties, the player advances forward to the nearest one.
 Otherwise, the player advances to the nearest property on which rent is owed.
-In the Monopoly: Mega Edition, rolling the bus allows the player to take the regular dice move, then either take a bus ticket or move to the nearest draw card space.
+In The Mega Edition, rolling the bus allows the player to take the regular dice move, then either take a bus ticket or move to the nearest draw card space.

-Mega rules specifies that triples do not count as doubles for going to jail as the player does not roll again.
+The Mega Editions rules specify that triples do not count as doubles for going to jail as the player does not roll again.
 Used in a regular edition, the bus (properly "get off the bus") allows the player to use only one of the two numbered dice or the sum of both, thus a roll of 1, 5, and bus would let the player choose between moving 1, 5, or 6 spaces.
 The Speed Die is used throughout the game in the Mega Edition, while in the regular edition it is used by any player who has passed GO at least once.
-In these editions it remains optional, although use of the Speed Die was made mandatory for use in the 2009 U.S. and World Monopoly Championship, as well as the 2015 World Championship.
+In these editions it remains optional, although use of the Speed Die was made mandatory for use in the 2009 U.S. and World Monopoly Championship.

 2025 expansion packs

-On January 7, 2025, three expansion packs were introduced by Hasbro: "Go to Jail", "Buy Everything" and "Free Parking Jackpot," as part of the game's 90th anniversary celebration and a broader revamp of the classic board game.
+On January 7, 2025, three expansion packs were released as part of a broader update to the game.
 In all three versions, the game ends when one player goes bankrupt or all available properties are purchased, and the standard short game scoring is used to determine the winner.